thewca/wca-regulations/wca-regulations-2012.md

     - 7f1b) Mat: The mat of the Stackmat.
     - 7f1c) Timer: The timer of the Stackmat.
     - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
   - 7f2) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
 The mat must be placed flush against the surface of the table.
+[NOTE: Just after defining “surface”, why not just use that word instead of saying “table, desk, or other suitable console”?
+Also, I had to look up the term “flush” just to be certain.
+In the online dictionary it came right at the bottom of the list of definitions for the way it is used here.
+I can’t think of something right now, but a more suitably recognised word should be used here instead.]
     - 7f2a) Exception: For Solving With Feet, the timer must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
 - 7h) The competition area must have a Competitors Area.
   - 7h1) The organisation team may require that a competitor who has been called to compete must remain within the Competitors Area until he has finished all of his attempts for the round.